 top of page

-Whether you’re writing a novel and want some initial feedback, or you’ve completed your book and need it fully edited, I can help bring your story one step closer to publication.
-Below is a list of professional services I provide along with pricing.
+Whether you're writing a novel and want some initial feedback or you've completed your book and need it fully edited, I can help bring your story one step closer to publication.
+Below is a list of services I provide along with my rates.
 Don't forget to read some of my client testimonials!

-An alpha read can be done at any time.
-Whether your manuscript is a rough draft, or you only have a few chapters written, an alpha read is an initial critique of your work.
-A beta read, on the other hand, is typically done when your manuscript is finalized.
-I’ll let you know whether things like plot, characterization, description, setting, dialogue, or flow are lacking, and I’ll point out any problems readers may have in comprehending or believing your story.
+As a paid alpha or beta reader, I work for you.
+You'll receive a contract that outlines a firm due date along with professional deliverables.
+I'll let you know whether things like plot, characterization, description, setting, dialogue, or flow are lacking, and I'll point out any problems readers may have in comprehending or believing your story.

 Developmental Editing